open/close all folders

 - Goodsprings in Fallout: New Vegas.
 The town is based off a real town with the same name.

-- More specifically in Sigil the Hive serves as the First Town, while in Baldur's Gate the town of Beregost is likely to be this: It has some of the best stores early on, and more quests than any other early area until you get to the titular metropolis.
+- In Baldur's Gate, the town of Beregost is likely to be this, too: It has some of the best stores early on, and more quests than any other early area until you get to the titular metropolis.
 Alternatively, Candlekeep also qualifies.

-- Averted in Arcanum Of Steam Works And Magick Obscura.
+- Averted in Arcanum: Of Steamworks & Magick Obscura.
 Shrouded Hills is the first settlement you come across, but it's tiny compared to virtually every other town in the game.

 - Fable I has the Hero's Guild, Fable II has Bowerstone and Fable III foregoes this trope and instead chooses to have the Sanctuary serve this purpose, though it's actually meant to be the pause screen.